If you are like most city-dwelling investors, you probably don't think much about farms, much less the investing potential of agriculture.

 1. Purchasing Farmland Directly

-Perhaps the most obvious choice when considering purchasing farmland is to purchase it directly.
+Some people may wish to purchase farmland directly.
 This option typically requires hundreds of thousands of dollars in investments or a mortgage to pay for the land.
 Even if you are not a farmer, direct ownership of farmland can produce high returns.

 In this agreement, the farmer rents the land for more than the mortgage costs.
 This way, the landowner can pay their mortgage and build equity on the property without farming.
 The farmer can generate income through farming without coming up with the money to purchase the land.